uri-yanover/4qbits/_posts/2022-11-07-graduate-of-contending-studies.md

 date: 2022-11-07
 categories: higher-education contending hiring recruiting
 ---
-**TL;DR**: Employers' focus on academic background mostly is mostly about contending skills.
+**TL;DR**: Employers' focus on academic background is mostly about contending skills.

 About once a month or so one of the tech forums I subscribe to is rocked by a question similar to the following one:
 > I am now in my twenties, and have successfully entered the tech workforce.
 Should I be making a pause now to pursue higher education?